 Cool it immediately

-If you've overheated your chocolate, begin cooling it as quickly as possible.
-The longer it stays warm, the harder it's going to be to save.
-To cool the chocolate, remove from heat source and transfer to a cool, dry bowl.
+If you’ve overheated your chocolate, begin cooling it as quickly as possible.
+The longer it stays warm, the harder it’s going to be to save.
+To cool the chocolate, remove it from the heat source, and transfer it to a cool, dry bowl.
 This immediately stops the melting process.
-Add in a few handfuls of chocolate chunks and stir.
-The coolness of the chunks helps cool the melted chocolate down quicker.
+Add in a few handfuls of chocolate chunks, and stir.
+The coolness of the chunks helps cool down the melted chocolate more quickly.

 Run it through a sieve

-A sieve is like a strainer — only it's more fine and used for sauces as opposed to pastas or noodles.
-After you've cooled the chocolate down, strain it through a sieve to get rid of any excess chunks.
-Consider adding a tablespoon or two of vegetable oil and mixing thoroughly, then straining again if the first time didn't fully solve the problem.
+A sieve is like a strainer, only it’s more fine and used for sauces as opposed to pastas or noodles.
+After you’ve cooled down the chocolate, strain it through a sieve to get rid of any excess chunks.
+Consider adding a tablespoon or two of vegetable oil and mixing thoroughly, then straining again if the first time didn’t fully solve the problem.

 Use an immersion blender

-An immersion blender is a hand-held blender that looks like a stick.
-The purpose is to blend the foods in the container that they're in, as opposed to transferring the ingredients to a regular blender.
-If you've cooled your chocolate and strained it through a sieve with no luck, take out the immersion blender and blend until smooth.
+An immersion blender is a handheld blender that looks like a stick.
+The purpose is to blend the foods in the container that they’re in as opposed to transferring the ingredients to a regular blender.
+If you’ve cooled your chocolate and strained it through a sieve with no luck, then take out the immersion blender, and blend until smooth.